Bachelor of Veterinary Science: Veterinary medicine in the UK

 The University of Nottingham started to run the course in 2006 and the graduates of 2011 are the first to have received the MRCVS acknowledgement required for employment as a vet from that institution.
-The University of Surrey received MRCVS acknowledgement in 2020, 6months after its first 2014 cohort graduated having sat RCVS recognised exams at that time.
+The University of Surrey received MRCVS acknowledgement in 2020, six months after its first 2014 cohort graduated having sat RCVS recognised exams at that time.
+Degrees from Harper & Keele Veterinary School and the University of Central Lancashire are yet to receive RCVS accreditation.

 Degree titles

 Although institution choice in this specialised bachelor's degree makes no difference in becoming a practising Vet, most of the universities have unique titles: